Skip to content

 It's curious that progressives are so unhappy these days.
 They have a lot to be proud of!
 Here's a collection of changes over the past decade in the condition of the poor:

-There's been good progress almost everywhere.
 The only real dim spots (red bars) are in housing.
-This progress, needless to say, is due entirely to liberals, and they should be blowing their own horns about it more.
+There's been good progress everywhere else.
+This, needless to say, is due entirely to liberals, and they should be blowing their own horns about it more.

 NOTE: I hardly think I need to say this, but all the metrics based on money are adjusted for inflation.